Content intended for health care professionals.

 Patients with lower compliance rates had:

-Patients who experienced resistance after 2 or more TKIs may need a different treatment strategy
+Patients who experience suboptimal response may need a different treatment strategy

 In a Phase ½ study of 118 patients receiving bosutinib who had been previously treated with ≥2 TKIs: Only 24% of patients achieved CCyR.
 Only 15% of patients achieved MMR.
 In a Phase ½ study of 118 patients receiving bosutinib who had been previously treated with ≥2 TKIs: Only 24% of patients achieved CCyR.
 Only 15% of patients achieved MMR.